CharlesChiuGit/determinate-hm-wrapper/README.md

 # determinate-hm-wrapper

+> [!WARNING]
-> warning: This a hot-glue solution to utilize Determinate Nix features, like
+> This a hot-glue solution to utilize Determinate Nix features, like
 > `lazy-trees` and `eval-cores` to standalone hom-manager on
 > non-NixOS/non-nix-darwin, this does not fully tested on every Distros and does
 > not guarantee Determinate Nix's features are properly utilized.